Frequently Asked Questions

 Bus schedules for non-public, private schools and the Technical School follow the Ambridge Area schedule.
 For example, if AASD is delayed two hours, the bus schedule for these schools will also be delayed two hours.

 Why was my child’s bus late?
 On occasion, a bus might be late picking up students due to traffic congestion/accidents, weather conditions or a substitute driver.
 Please know that we do everything possible to have all buses running on schedule each and every day.
-In the event that your bus does not arrive as scheduled, contact Rhodes at (724)266-4322.
+In the event that your bus does not arrive as scheduled, contact ABC Transit at (724)-806-1500.
 Please allow 10-15 minutes before calling.

 Will I receive a call if a bus is going to be late?
 The district works with the bus company to be notified if a bus is going to be late.
 As a courtesy, if the district is notified, a call notification will be issued if a bus is late by 20 minutes or more.